janjag/Rumble-Fish-task/README.md

 Unfortunately i didn't make it run on docker container *(First time working with it.
 I run into some problems with mounting working directory into container and i took too long to resolve issue)*.

+## Improvements

+- Switching to async requests
+- Adding loader component to front end for pending requests
+- Adding additional input to set number of blocks used in calculation